ChronoCoders/linkedin-cleaner/README.md

 # NetPrune

-?? **Smart LinkedIn Connection Management Tool**
+Smart LinkedIn Connection Management Tool

 A Rust-based tool to analyze and manage your LinkedIn network using intelligent keyword filtering.

 ## Features

-- ??
-CSV parsing and analysis of LinkedIn connections
+- CSV parsing and analysis of LinkedIn connections
-- ??
-Keyword-based filtering for connection management
+- Keyword-based filtering for connection management
-- ??
-Export filtered results to CSV
+- Export filtered results to CSV
-- ??
-Browser automation (experimental - use at your own risk)
+- Browser automation (experimental - use at your own risk)
-- ??
-Configurable filters and safety features
+- Configurable filters and safety features

 ## Installation